rydmike/flex_color_picker/README.md

 This guide goes through most of the API settings, and provides links to API references.

 > **NOTE**
-> In the 2.0.0-nullsafety.x releases the API reference links are not working to newer APIs.
+> In the 2.0.0-nullsafety.x releases the API doc reference links are not working to newer APIs.
 > This is because the links have all been made with URLs that refer to "latest" released API, and many of the
 > APIs do not exist in the last stable 1.x release.
-This will be fixed when the 2.0.0 is released as
+This will be fixed when the 2.0.0 is released as latest
 > stable version.

 ## Elements of the Picker